Lady on a Train: Plot

-San Francisco debutante Nicki Collins goes to visit her aunt in New York.
+San Francisco debutante Nicki Collins goes to visit her aunt in New York City for Christmas.
 Her father's employee, Haskell, is to meet her and facilitate her stay.
-Before reaching Grand Central, Nicki's train makes a brief stop and, when she looks up from the book she is reading – a mystery by novelist Wayne Morgan – she witnesses a murder in a nearby building.
+Before reaching Grand Central, Nicki's train makes a brief stop and, when she looks up from the book she is reading—a mystery by novelist Wayne Morgan—she witnesses a murder in a nearby building.

-Upon arrival, she slips away from Haskell and goes to the police, but the desk sergeant, seeing the novel in her hand, assumes she imagined the crime.
-She decides that Wayne Morgan must be able to solve a murder, finds him, and pesters him to get involved.
-Following Morgan and his fiancée into a theater, she sees a newsreel about the "accidental" death of shipping magnate Josiah Waring—and recognizes him as the murder victim.
+Upon arrival, Nicki slips away from Haskell and goes to the police, but the desk sergeant, seeing the novel in her hand, assumes she imagined the crime.
+She approaches Wayne and pesters him to help her solve the murder.
+Following Morgan and his fiancée into a theater, Nicki sees a newsreel about the "accidental" death of shipping magnate Josiah Waring—and recognizes him as the murder victim.

-Unable to find the crime scene, Nicki sneaks onto the grounds of Waring's mansion.
+Unable to find the crime scene, Nicki sneaks onto the grounds of Waring's Long Island mansion.
 She is mistaken for Margo Martin, who was expected but has not come.
-Waring's will is read by his lawyer, Wiggam: Waring's nephews Arnold and Jonathan are not surprised to receive a token $1 inheritance, while the bulk of the estate goes to Margo Martin—his trophy fiancée and a singer at a nightclub he owns.
+Waring's will is read by his lawyer, Wiggam; Waring's nephews Arnold and Jonathan are not surprised to receive a token $1 inheritance, while the bulk of the estate goes to Margo, Waring's trophy fiancée and a singer at a nightclub he owns.
 Nicki snoops around the house and absconds with a pair of bloody slippers that disprove the story of an accident.
-Two conspirators in the murder try but fail to stop her: Saunders, who turns out to be the nightclub's manager and another heir, and the chauffeur, Danny.
+Two conspirators in the murder unsuccessfully try to stop her: Saunders, the nightclub's manager and another heir, and the chauffeur, Danny.

-Back with Haskell, Nicki makes another attempt to involve Morgan, phoning him and pretending a man is there attacking her—not realizing that Danny is there and is about to do just that.
-Before he can, she makes another call, to her father.
+Back with Haskell, Nicki tries again to involve Morgan, phoning him and pretending that an armed man is in her hotel room—unaware that Danny is behind her with a gun.
+Before he can attack her, she makes another call, to her father.
 While she is singing to him, Danny spots the slippers and departs, separately attacking Haskell and Morgan.
 Nicki subsequently assumes they mistakenly attacked each other.

-For various reasons, everyone goes to the nightclub.
-Nicki speaks to Margo and becomes suspicious.
-She locks Margo in a closet, goes on stage, and sings in her place.
-When freed, Margo tells Saunders she was never interested in the plot and stalks off; she is later murdered.
+Nicki goes to the nightclub and speaks to Margo in her dressing room, but when Arnold arrives, she locks Margo in a closet, goes on stage, and sings in her place.
+When freed, Margo tells Saunders she was never interested in the plot and storms off; she is later murdered.